GPuleri/contiki-ng/assignment1/assignment1_2/README.md

 ```
 Now we have two terminal sessions within a single container.

-In base of which sub-project you want to run
 In both terminal session we will move to the specific sub-project (in base of which of them we want to run) simply typing:

 ```bash